 The quality of the local environment is a clear driver of local area satisfaction and a priority for many residents in making somewhere a good place to live.
-Three beaches in North Tyneside are among a group of only 57 beaches across the country to win both a Blue Flag and Seaside Award.
+Three beaches in North Tyneside have been awarded both a Blue Flag and Seaside Award.
 King Edwards Bay, Tynemouth Longsands and Whitley Bay have achieved the Blue Flag standard every year since 1994.
-Eight of the warden managed parks in North Tyneside have retained their Green Flag Awards, international benchmark of quality.
+Seven of the warden managed parks in North Tyneside have been awarded Green Flag Awards, international benchmark of quality.

-In the 2021 annual residents survey, the issues residents have identified as most needing to be improved and of high importance were road and pavement repairs, the level of anti-social behaviour and clean streets.
+In the 2022 annual residents survey, the issues residents have identified as most needing to be improved and of high importance were road and pavement repairs, the level of anti-social behaviour and clean streets.
 Road and pavement repairs are the issue perceived to be most in need of improvement.
 Over the last four years, residents have expressed increasing concern around anti-social behaviour and crime across the borough.
-The Authority is committed to tackling anti-social behaviour and has invested in a number of initiatives such as Coast Watch to help reduce incidences of this within the borough.
+The Authority is committed to tackling anti-social behaviour and worked in partnership with Northumbria Police on a number of initiatives such as Coastwatch and Project Shield to help reduce incidents within the borough.